fileverse/HeartBitSDK/packages/heartbit-react/README.md

-  startFillPos?: TotalFillRange; // Default Value = 0. start fill position in heart on load, onMouseDown the fill will resume from this position. isDisabled?: boolean; // Default Value = false. disables all actions. disableBeatingAnimation?: boolean; // Default Value = false. disables heat beating animation }
+  startFillPos?: TotalFillRange; // Default Value = 0. start fill position in heart on load, onMouseDown the fill will resume from this position. isDisabled?: boolean; // Default Value = false. disables all actions. disableBeatingAnimation?: boolean; // Default Value = false. disables heat beating animation fillInterval?: number; // Default Value = 750.
+Interval at which the heart fills in milliseconds }
 ```